Epithelial ovarian cancer is the most common type of ovarian cancer. About 90 out of 100 tumours of the ovary (90%) are epithelial.

 Epithelial ovarian cancer means the cancer started in the surface layer covering the ovary.

-There are various types of epithelial cancers of the ovary:
+There are various types of epithelial cancers of the ovary.
+These include:

 - clear cell